 Transitional relief schemes are introduced at each revaluation to help those facing increases.
-This relief has been funded by limiting the reduction in bills for those who have benefited from the revaluation.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements and other reliefs may be obtained from the local authority or the Government website.
+Further information about transitional arrangements may be obtained from the local authority or via the Government website.

-Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
-Full details can be obtained from the local authority.
+We have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
+Full details can be obtained from us.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors and the Institute of Revenues Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser or company you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

 Information Supplied with Demand Notices

 Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available from our Business rates information.
 A hard copy is available on request by writing to us or phone 01626 361101.